krahets/hello-algo/en/docs/chapter_sorting/sorting_algorithm.md

   ('D', 19)
   ('E', 23)

-# Assuming we use an unstable sorting algorithm to sort the list by age,
+# Assuming We Use an Unstable Sorting Algorithm to Sort the List by Age,
-# in the result, the relative positions of ('D', 19) and ('A', 19) are changed,
+# In the Result, the Relative Positions of ('D', 19) and ('A', 19) Are Changed,
-# and the property that the input data is sorted by name is lost
+# And the Property That the Input Data Is Sorted by Name Is Lost
   ('B', 18)
   ('D', 19)
   ('A', 19)